 And we will be done.

-I can now switch to the [inaudible]
+I can now switch to the and change the cube map.

 For example, this cube map of the lighting environment with trees.

 I can set it in the background.